macrogreg/ProjectTrackingTemplate/README.md

 # ProjectTrackingTemplate

-This repo contains the automations required for **project [Project Tracking Template v01](https://github.com/users/macrogreg/projects/3?pane=info)** and for other projects based on that.
+This repo contains the automations required for **project "[Project Tracking Template v01](https://github.com/users/macrogreg/projects/3?pane=info)"** and for other projects based on that.

 When you use that template to create a new project, you must clone this repo, point it to your new project, and respectively configure the security tokens for your project access.